jetbtc/diggit-chathelper/README.md

 - `!unignore 8760` - That would work.
 - `!ignore off` - The better choice: Temporarily turn ignoring off.
 - `!ignore on` - And to get it back.. same works for `!drop`
+- `!createlabel friend orange` - Create a label named `friend` in orange, with the default weight of 3
+- `!createlabel friend #FF0 5` - Make the friend label yellow by using a hex code and a little wider.
+(Unlike ids, the `#` is important here)
+- `!label 8760 friend` - Highlight a user with the newly created friend label
+- `!unlabel 8760` - Or not.
+- `!removelabel friend` - Remove a label entirely.
+- `!labels` - To see check if any other labels are left (at least `default`)

 ### Changelog

+#### v0.3.2
+- Labels! `!createlabel`, `!labels`, `!label`/`!hl`, `!unlabel`/ `!unhl`
+- Page title of the unfocused window *(number of new messages in chat)* does no longer get updated by ignored users
+- Fix: Keep the local user directory a little tighter and cleaner
+- Fix: Double clicking on user ids also selects part of the time
+- Fix: Documented `!undrop` not actually a command

 #### v0.3.1
 - Ignore didn't fully work after trophy update.
 Works now!